azminewasi/azminewasi/README.md

 ---
 ## **DataCamp Signal™ Assessments Results :**
+- Python Programming
+  - JUL 09, 2022 | Score : 174 | Percentile : Better than 99%
 - Understanding and Interpreting Data
   - JUN 18, 2022 | Score : 177 | Percentile : Better than 99%
-- Python Programming
-  - JUL 09, 2022 | Score : 174 | Percentile : Better than 99%
 - Machine Learning Fundamentals in Python
-  - APR 28, 2021 | Score : 158 |  Percentile : Better than 98%
+  - JUL 09, 2022 | Score : 165 |  Percentile : Better than 98%
 - Importing and Cleaning with Python
   - JUL 02, 2022 | Score : 150 |  Percentile : Better than 95%